Human cost of war: Four killed in Iran, Abu Dhabi as conflict expands

 Hours later, on Thursday, the Israeli military said it was launching a “wave of extensive strikes” targeting the city of Isfahan in central Iran.

-The toll on civilians in the region worsened on Thursday as the UAE reported that two people were killed in Abu Dhabi “after debris from an intercepted missile fell” on a main road.
+The toll on civilians in the region worsened on Thursday as the UAE reported that two people were killed in Abu Dhabi after debris from an intercepted missile fell on a main road, amid continued Iranian attacks across the Gulf.

 ‘Nonstop’ attacks in Iran, injuries reported in Israel